Confession: I had a bit of a baggage nightmare on our return flight to Morocco.

 Even though my kids are older (7 and 10) they both like their comfort items.
 A blanket and stuffed animal can go a long way.
 They also are vital when you’re stuck in the airport for a long-ish layover.
 Whether you stuff them in a backpack to serve as a makeshift pillow, lay one on the floor and let them cover with the other, or just use them to cover up to lay down on the bench I can’t count how often this has come in handy.

 It never, ever fails that one of my children spills something on himself or doesn’t quite hit the mark in the bathroom.
 It’s bound to happen.
 I always keep an extra change of clothes in a ziploc bag in each of their backpacks.
 The older they get, and the bigger the clothes get the more space this is taking up but I’ll keep doing it until they can remain spill free!
 I also pack an extra outfit for me.

-My advice, always have extras!
+My advice, always have at least one extra!

 Snacks and Meals